 Dublin Castle’s main role in the history of Ireland was to serve as the seat for British rule for over 700 years, home to the representative of the British government.
-While the Irish people suffered a turbulent many years under British rule, there was no suffering as great as the Irish Famine of 1845-1849—during which, the decisions made in Dublin Castle by the British government, led to the mass death and emigration of over two million.
+While the Irish people suffered turbulent many years under British rule, there was no suffering as great as the Irish Famine of 1845-1849—during which, the decisions made in Dublin Castle by the British government, led to the mass death and emigration of over two million.
 It was the most tragic disaster of its kind in 19th Century Europe and viewed by many as a deliberate act of genocide.

 The castle also played an integral role in the Irish revolutionary period and the War of Independence, as the stronghold of British efforts against the persistent Irish republican cause, which heightened significantly after the famine.
-In 1922, after Ireland secured freedom of 28 counties following the War of Independence, Dublin Castle was handed over to Michael Collins, symbolically serving as the location for future Irish presidential inaugurations.
+In 1922, after Ireland secured the freedom of 26 counties following the War of Independence, Dublin Castle was handed over to Michael Collins, symbolically serving as the location for future Irish presidential inaugurations.

 A place marked by merciless colonial rule and the nerve centre behind Ireland’s most prevalent historical events, Dublin Castle holds enormous significance in Ireland’s turbulent history and its later fight for freedom.

 One of the grandest and most imposing rooms in the castle, St. Patrick’s Hall dates back to the mid-eighteenth century, where it served as the main palace ballroom.
 In 1869 it served to host meetings and introduction ceremonies for the Knights of St. Patrick, known as the Most Illustrious Order of Saint Patrick—the flags of which still hang in the hall today.